 But speed isn’t the only factor to look out for when choosing a broadband plan for gaming.
 Latency refers to the time it takes for one packet of data to move from one designed point to another.
 In the context of online gaming it’s the time between you sending a request to the game server e.g. fire my weapon when you press left-click on your mouse, to the game responding i.e. the weapon firing.

 As you can imagine, low latency is crucial for your online gaming experience.
 High latency – better known as lag – causes games to be unplayable.
-Generally the closer a gaming server is to your location physically, the lower latency you get – which is why it’s usually a good idea to pick game servers located in your region.
+Generally, you should choose a gaming server closer to your location physically.
+The closer the location, the lower latency you get.
+This is why it’s usually a good idea to pick game servers located in your region.
 The data you transmit takes time to reach its destination and even half a second second can make a difference.

 Certain fibre broadband plans like MyRepublic GAMER are optimised from a network level to provide lower latency to popular game servers.
-MyRepublic GAMER routes the data of GAMER users to the game servers via the shortest possible path – a service termed Custom Routing.
+MyRepublic GAMER routes the data of GAMER users to the game servers via the shortest possible path.
+This service by MyRepublic is Custom Routing.

-Additionally, if you’re a serious gamer and want the fastest speeds and lowest latency for your online gaming, it’s highly recommended that you connect your PC directly to your router using an Ethernet cable.
+Are you a serious gamer and want the fastest speeds and lowest latency for your online gaming?
+We recommend that you connect your PC directly to your router using an Ethernet cable.
 A WiFi connection cannot compare to a direct cable solution in terms of reliability and speed.